peer command has five different subcommands, each of which allows

 peer channel joincommand.

 peer channel join --help Joins the peer to a channel.
-Usage: peer channel join [flags] Flags: -b, --blockpath string Path to file containing genesis block Global Flags: --cafile string Path to file containing PEM-encoded trusted certificate(s) for the ordering endpoint --certfile string Path to file containing PEM-encoded X509 public key to use for mutual TLS communication with the orderer endpoint --clientauth Use mutual TLS when communicating with the orderer endpoint --keyfile string Path to file containing PEM-encoded private key to use for mutual TLS communication with the orderer endpoint --logging-level string Default logging level and overrides, see core.yaml for full syntax -o, --orderer string Ordering service endpoint --ordererTLSHostnameOverride string The hostname override to use when validating the TLS connection to the orderer. --tls Use TLS when communicating with the orderer endpoint -v, --version Display the build version for this fabric peer
+Usage: peer channel join [flags] Flags: -b, --blockpath string Path to file containing genesis block Global Flags: --cafile string Path to file containing PEM-encoded trusted certificate(s) for the ordering endpoint --certfile string Path to file containing PEM-encoded X509 public key to use for mutual TLS communication with the orderer endpoint --clientauth Use mutual TLS when communicating with the orderer endpoint --keyfile string Path to file containing PEM-encoded private key to use for mutual TLS communication with the orderer endpoint --logging-level string Default logging level and overrides, see core.yaml for full syntax -o, --orderer string Ordering service endpoint --ordererTLSHostnameOverride string The hostname override to use when validating the TLS connection to the orderer. --tls Use TLS when communicating with the orderer endpoint -v, --version Display current version of fabric peer server

 This shows brief help syntax for the